joskna/AntennaFieldRepresentations.jl/docs/src/examples.md

 # Examples

+!!! warning
+    This chapter refers to an old state of the package and needs rewriting!!
+---

 ## Convert Radiated Fields of Fitzgerald Dipoles Into Other Representations
 First, let us investigate the spherical mode expansion of fields which are radiated by a collection of Fitzgerald dipoles.